-UPDATE!
-Despite the announcement that Paradise Beach entrance would be and remain free, there is now an entrance 100 Baht fee. (and who knows if it will not increase)
+UPDATE: Despite the announcement that Paradise Beach entrance would be and remain free, there is now a 200 Baht entrance fee.

-Paradise Beach in Phuket is just 4 kilometers from Patong and offers two small sandy bays with very blue sea, powdery sand and cute little boats are gently bobbing in the bay.
+Paradise Beach Phuket is just 4 kilometers from Patong and has 2 small sandy bays with blue water, powdery sand and plenty of beach chairs, bars, restaurants, shops and massive parties.
 Yes, it is small, remote and not easy to find if you don’t know but it is becoming increasingly popular.
 The bay is now famous for hosting Phuket Full Moon Parties.

 Paradise beach used to be impossible to find until a concrete road made it easier to reach.
 It’s suddenly became very popular beach as it is very close to Patong and has a lot to things to offer, bars and restaurants and even those hard to find beach chairs under the trees for 1o0 baht.
 If it gets too busy for you, walk 100 meters to the left and you will find a surprisingly quiet sandy cove.